Thongnvt/Sentiment-And-Attibute-Classification/README.md

 # Advanced Sentiment Analysis with LangChain

-This project implements an advanced sentiment analysis system using LangChain and OpenAI's GPT models.
+This project implements an advanced sentiment analysis system using LangChain and Anthropic Claude models.
 It can analyze text sentiment, understand implications, and compare attributes between objects.

 ## Features